lindsaypoirier/fec20/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version:
+In this version (v0.1.2):

-* Edited internal vignette code for faster compilation to address warnings here: https://cran.r-project.org/web/checks/check_results_fec16.html
-* Fixed the 4 possible invalid URLs
+* Updated some issues with dependencies and imports

 ## Test environments